bioinform/somaticseq/README.md

 # SomaticSeq

 SomaticSeq is an ensemble somatic SNV/indel caller that has the ability to use machine learning to filter out false positives from other callers.
-The detailed documentation is included in the repo, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
+The detailed documentation is located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
 * It was published in [Fang, L.T., Afshar, P.T., Chhibber, A. _et al_.
 An ensemble approach to accurately detect somatic mutations using SomaticSeq. _Genome Biol_ **16**, 197 (2015)](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, et al. Genome Biol (2015)").
 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 * The [v2 branch](../../tree/v2) is still supported, but it's severely limited comparing to the current versions.

 ## Training data for benchmarking and/or model building